Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • July: 6, 7, 13, 14

-Whenever you head overseas, it's a good idea to pack your travel insurance documents.
-This can protect you against many things going wrong, including lost or stolen luggage, cancellations and medical care.
+Whenever you head overseas, it's a good idea to compare travel insurance quotes before you travel.
+It's also handy to pack your travel insurance documents or have them saved on your phone.
+This can protect you against many things going wrong, including baggage cover for lost or stolen luggage, cancellations and medical care.

 You will also not be covered if you miss flights, travel connections or booked accommodation if you’re denied entry to a country or territory.